 The Industry Training Program is TAT’s core program that drives the biggest impact by training hundreds of thousands of industry members about the realities of domestic sex trafficking and how the trucking industry can combat it.
 By speaking all over the country, utilizing a robust social media program, and via our industry-specific materials, TAT partners with trucking schools, the carriers themselves, the truck stop industry, as well as manufacturers and state and national trucking associations in order to spread the word.
 TAT training has resulted in a significant increase of reports of possible trafficking to the national hotline from truck drivers, which has resulted in victim recoveries and the arrest of criminals.
 Click here to learn more.

-State-Based Initiatives (SBI) build on the groundbreaking work done by the Iowa Motor Vehicle Enforcement (Iowa MVE) agency with TAT materials, by activating the appropriate government agencies in outreach work to the trucking industry.
+Our State-Based Initiatives build on the groundbreaking work done by the Iowa Motor Vehicle Enforcement agency with TAT materials, by activating the appropriate government agencies in outreach work to the trucking industry.
 The Iowa MVE Model organizes the state patrol and other law enforcement entities to utilize entry points into the trucking industry to spread the TAT anti-trafficking message.
-Key components of the SBI include: training state patrol and other law enforcement agencies on the crime of human trafficking; using weigh stations, rest stops, CDL issue/renewal, safety compliance meetings, and ports of entry to spread the anti-trafficking message; mandating TAT training at CDL entry-level; expanding the National Human Trafficking Resource Center (NHTRC) and TAT’s law enforcement network; and assisting in investigations.
+Key components of the SBI include: training state patrol and other law enforcement agencies on the crime of human trafficking; using weigh stations, rest stops, cdl issue/renewal, safety compliance meetings, and ports of entry to spread the anti-trafficking message; mandating TAT training at CDL entry-level; expanding the NHTRC and TAT’s law enforcement network; and assisting in investigations.
 Click here to learn more.